IT'S NOT EASY GROWING YOUR BUSINESS

 What supplies do I need to vend?

-What type of tent do you require?
+What type of tent do you require, when tents are required?

 All tents should be 10' x 10' in size.
 This is an example of the type of tents that are commonly used.
 Vendors provide their own tents and weights.
 No tent can be used that is not properly weighted.
 Here is a good example of types of tents available.